Did you know around 140,000 UK businesses are using Microsoft Office 365?

 We all get busy during the working day, inboxes filling up, new emails coming in.
 You can imagine how easy it is to drop your guard and click on a link to a malicious website.

 Human error remains the number one cause of cyber attacks so education remains the number one prevention tactic.

 Ideally, you would invest in proper cyber security training for your staff but even if it's just sessions from your internal IT team or some useful resources that you circulate, any kind of cyber awareness training is better than none at all.

 Make sure your employees are kept up to date on your security policies and are regularly informed on password and email security best practices.

-Another contributing factor to an insecure Office 365 is the access privileges a business sets up.
+Another contributing factor to good Office 365 security is setting up access privileges correctly.
 Far too often, businesses can be very unrestrictive in terms of who can access what internally.

 The general rule is anyone within your organisation should only be able to access that which they need to perform their job role and nothing more.